-Class II Directors (term expiring at the 2014 Annual Meeting) Robert J. Kolesar
+Class I Directors (term expiring at the 2016 Annual Meeting)

+Michael D. Rumbolz

+James R. Kroner

+Michael J. McSally

+Class II Directors (serving until the 2017 Annual Meeting)

+Robert J. Kolesar

 Douglas D. Dirks

 Richard W. Blakey

-Class III Directors (serving until the 2015 Annual Meeting) Ronald F. Mosher
+Class III Directors (serving until the 2018 Annual Meeting)

+Ronald F. Mosher

 Katherine W. Ong

 Valerie R. Glenn

-Class I Directors (serving until the 2016 Annual Meeting) Michael D. Rumbolz

-James R. Kroner

-Michael J. McSally
+Prasanna G. Dhoré

 Pursuant to the rules promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), the following information lists, as to nominees for Director and Directors whose terms of office will continue after the Annual Meeting, the principal occupation, age, the year in which each first became a Director of Employers Holdings or its predecessor, the year in which each person first became a Director of any Employers Holdings subsidiary or its predecessor, and directorships in registered investment companies or companies having securities that are registered pursuant to, or that are subject to certain provisions of, the Exchange Act.
 Except as otherwise indicated, each nominee or continuing Director has had the same principal occupation or employment during the past five years.
-The information provided is as of January 2014, unless otherwise indicated.
+The information provided is as of January 2016, unless otherwise indicated.

 Employers Holdings is the name of our Company resulting from the completion of the conversion of EIG Mutual Holding Company ("EIG") from a Nevada mutual holding company to a Nevada stock corporation on February 5, 2007.
 EIG and its wholly-owned direct subsidiary, Employers Insurance Group, Inc. ("EIGI") (now known as Employers Group, Inc. ("EGI")), were formed on April 1, 2005 in conjunction with the conversion of Employers Insurance Company of Nevada, A Mutual Company ("EICN"), into a Nevada stock corporation.
 EICN commenced operations as a private mutual insurance company on January 1, 2000, when it assumed the assets, liabilities and operations of the former Nevada State Industrial Insurance System (the "Fund") pursuant to legislation passed in the 1999 Nevada Legislature.
-Employers Compensation Insurance Company ("ECIC"), a wholly-owned subsidiary of EICN, commenced operations when we acquired renewal rights and certain other tangible and intangible assets from

-Fremont Compensation Insurance Group and its affiliates ("Fremont") in 2002.
-Employers Preferred Insurance Company ("EPIC") (formerly known as AmComp Preferred Insurance Company) and its wholly-owned subsidiary, Employers Assurance Company ("EAC") (formerly known as AmComp Assurance Corporation), commenced operations under their new names when we completed the acquisition of AmCOMP Incorporated ("AmCOMP") on October 31, 2008.
+Employers Compensation Insurance Company ("ECIC"), a wholly-owned subsidiary of EICN, commenced operations when we acquired renewal rights and certain other tangible and intangible assets from Fremont Compensation Insurance Group and its affiliates ("Fremont") in 2002.
+Employers Preferred Insurance Company ("EPIC") (formerly known as AmCOMP Preferred Insurance Company) and its wholly-owned subsidiary, Employers Assurance Company ("EAC") (formerly known as AmCOMP Assurance Corporation), commenced operations under their new names when we completed the acquisition of AmCOMP Incorporated ("AmCOMP") on October 31, 2008.
 In connection with the acquisition of AmCOMP, we also acquired EIG Services, Inc. (formerly known as Pinnacle Administrative Services, Inc.), Pinnacle Benefits, Inc. and AmSERV, Inc. which, with EPIC, are wholly-owned subsidiaries of EGI.
 Pinnacle Benefits, Inc. and AmSERV, Inc. merged into EIG Services, Inc. effective June 3, 2013.

-Nominees for Election as Class II Directors With Terms Expiring at the 2017 Annual Meeting
+Nominees for Election as Class I Directors With Terms Expiring at the 2019 Annual Meeting